 Sustainable People Management

-This course aims to develop participants’ critical thinking and understanding of sustainable people management, improve their reflective ability regarding common managerial and leadership practices, and equip them with the knowledge required to attain social sustainability.
+This course enhances participant's critical thinking and understanding of sustainable people management.
+It covers common managerial and leadership practices while providing the knowledge needed for social sustainability.

 Majority of organizations in the public and private sectors recognize the importance of the three pillars of sustainability (economy, environment, and social/people).
 In practice, however, the emphasis on these pillars vary greatly.
 Traditionally, financial sustainability has been the prime concern for organizations.
 Growing awareness of organization environmental footprints has resulted in an increasing integration of environmental consciousness in strategic decisions.
 Far less attention, however, has been devoted to social sustainability – in particulate, to the social impact resulting from people management decisions.

 This course responds to the need for social sustainability integration in organizational life.
-As such, it focuses on people management in organizations from a sustainability perspective and discusses the role of managers and leaders in designing and maintaining sustainable work systems that contribute to corporate sustainability and societal sustainable development.
+As such, it focuses on people management in organizations from a sustainability perspective.
+The course also discusses the role of managers and leaders in designing and maintaining sustainable work systems, that contribute to corporate sustainability and societal sustainable development.

 The various learning activities are based on recent scientific research in the field.
 The course, additionally, addresses some of the United Nations’ Sustainable Development Goals (SDG) and the practical complexity of concurrently attending to the competing demands of sustainability.